 Scott Spritzer, D.O.

-Many people with epilepsy have a rescue plan in place, so look for a medical alert bracelet on their arms.
-The bracelet should state who you can contact in an emergency and if the person is caring medication that can stop the seizure.
+- Look for a medical bracelet on their arms, as many people with epilepsy have one as part of their rescue plan.
+The bracelet should state whom you can contact in an emergency and if the person is carrying medication that can stop the seizure.